kabirolawore/optimized_rag/README.md

 # Optimized RAG – Quick Start

 This project is an **Optimized Retrieval-Augmented Generation (RAG) chatbot** built with Streamlit, LangChain, and FAISS.
-It lets you upload documents, embed them, and ask questions in a conversational interface powered by LLMs.
+It lets you upload documents, embed them, and ask questions in a conversational interface powered by LLMs.It also includes evaluation methods for retrieval quality and conversational performance.

 ---